Jiddler/Hyperletter/README.md

 If there is no-one to deliver the letter to Hyperletter will queue it internally until it’s possible to deliver.

-Hyperletter _does not_ persist the queues on disk, so if you´re application crashes you´re data is lost.
+Hyperletter _does not_ persist the queues on disk (see whats next below), so if you´re application crashes you´re queued data is lost.
 You can build disk caching if you want to, just listen to the Sent-event to know when to delete it from you´re persistence.
-We´re might include this feature in the future.
+We´re going to include this feature in the future.

 ## Performance
-On my laptop, I5 something, Hyperletter can send around 20k letters/second with application level ACKs and around 60k letters/second with the NoAck option.
+On my laptop, I5 something.

+With TCP-batching turned off: Hyperletter can send around 20k letters/second with application level ACKs and around 60k letters/second with the NoAck option.
+With TCP batching turned on: Depends on configuration, we´ve seen results between 90k and 900k letters/second.
+If one of the batched letters requires and ACK the batch as a whole will be ACK:ed and therefore its no big performance difference between ACK or NoAck.

 Even with the NoAck option Hyperletter will still detect network most failures (on the TCP-level) and requeue those letters.

 ## Bindings
 So far there is only a .NET-binding, if you like the protocol please submit language bindings for your language.

-## .NET example
+## .NET example (See BindTest and ConnectTest in the source for more details)
     public class Transmitter {
         public static void Main() {
             var socket = new UnicastSocket();